 Two time series of acoustic indices are available for the Bounty Plateau stock (Fu et al. 2013).
 The first was a wide-area time series of juvenile, immature, and adult southern blue whiting using the R.V.
 Tangaroa for the period 1993 to 2001 (Table 5).
 A time series of aggregation or local-area acoustic surveys using industry vessels (usually from only one vessel in each year) was initiated in 2004 and continued in most years to 2017 (Table 6).
 Aggregation-based acoustic surveys were also attempted in 2018, 2019, and 2020, but no acoustic snapshots were carried out due to bad weather and/or the failure to locate a stable spawning aggregation.
+Aggregation-based acoustic surveys were also contracted for 2021 and 2022 but did not take place.

 Table 5: R.V.
-Tangaroa juvenile, immature, and mature acoustic biomass estimates (t) and CVs for the Bounty Plateau using the O'Driscoll et al. (2013) target strength (Fu et al. 2013).
+Tangaroa juvenile, immature, and mature acoustic southern blue whiting biomass estimates (t) and CVs for the Bounty Plateau using the O'Driscoll et al. (2013) target strength and reported by (Fu et al. 2013).